-There are loads of resources to look for inspiration for your event from the web to other organizations that have held similar events.
-Further, you can check with potential vendors and venues to learn what events they’ve participated in and what was successful.
-You can also seek inspiration from your team members and other important attendees.
-Brainstorming sessions can be fruitful.
+There are tons of resources to consider when looking for inspiration for your theme from the web to other organizations that have held similar events.
+Further, you can check with potential venues to learn what events they’ve hosted and what was successful.
+You can also seek inspiration from your team members and important attendees.
+Brainstorming sessions can be extremely beneficial.

 7. Seek expert help

-If you plan on hiring an event planner, one area of expertise they can share with you is theme selection.
-Not only are these individuals creative, but their experience in the industry means they’ve seen more themes than most and have a keen sense of what’s successful and what isn’t.
-They can provide ideas that closely match your aesthetic and your mission.
+If you hire an event planner, one area of expertise they can share with you is theme selection.
+Not only are these individuals experts at delivering creative events, but their experience in the industry means they’ve seen more themes than most.
+With a keen sense of what’s successful and what isn’t, they can provide ideas that match your aesthetic and your mission.

-At Bishop-McCann, we’re no strangers to requests for memorable event themes that will keep guests talking for some time to come.
+At Bishop-McCann, we’re no strangers to requests for memorable event themes that will keep guests talking for years to come.
 Let’s take a look at a few of our favorites.

 At this award-winning event, the attendees were the top sales associates for Verizon.
-Not only was there the goal of rewarding these individuals, but they also sought to motivate them to continue exceeding sales goals and expectations.
+Not only was the goal to reward these individuals, but they also wanted to motivate attendees to continue exceeding sales goals and expectations.
 Throughout the year, sales associates were made aware of the “Reach the Beach” challenge, pushing them to work hard in order to earn the trip (as well as other gifts and rewards).

-To really drive home the beach theme, the event was held in Miami Beach, Florida, and featured:
+To drive home the theme, the event was held in Miami Beach, Florida, and featured:

-- A “Neon Nights” tiki bar event, including DJ, bar, and graffiti artist
+- A “Neon Nights” tiki bar, including DJ, bar, and graffiti artist

 - A “Price is Right” game night to win more rewards